About Lochgelly

-Lochgelly is a city in Fayette County, West Virginia.
+Lochgelly is an unincorporated community in Fayette County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records